cloudcentral/help.cloudcentral.com.au/pages/cloud/cloud_faq_servers.md

                         <div id="collapseThirteenServer" class="panel-collapse collapse noCrossRef">
                             <div class="panel-body">
 <div markdown="1">
-Login to Skyline
+* [Login to the Dashboard][cloud_dashboard_login]
-Navigate to the server you want to clone
+* Navigate to the server you want to clone
-Click "Create Image"
+* Click "Create Image"
-Wait for the image creation to finish
+* Wait for the image creation to finish
-Create a new server based of this image via the "New Server" button
+* Create a new server based of this image via the "New Server" button
 </div>
                             </div>
                         </div>